tesni-manu/documan/README.md

 ---
 ### DSL Syntax

-First line needs to be the type of the document and title.
+First line needs to be the type of the document and title, using this syntax:

     Sequence-Diagram V<version> "<title>"

+where:
-where, title can contain spaces and quotes, preceding and trailing spaces will be trimmed.
+* title can contain spaces and quotes
+* preceding and trailing spaces will be trimmed

 Strings can be split to multi-lines by embedding \n inside them.
+For each line preceding and trailing spaces will be trimmed.

     "Line 1 \n Line 2"

-For each line preceding and trailing spaces will be trimmed.

 Objects need to be defined in the same order they are to be rendered (from left to right).
-They need to be declared at the beginning, before the flows.
+They need to be declared at the beginning, before the flows, using this syntax:

     <id> = <tag> "<name>"

+where:
-where, id needs to be unique. name can contain spaces and quotes, preceding and trailing spaces will be trimmed. tag can be one of the following: **actor**, **gui**, **server** or **external**
+* id needs to be unique
+* name can contain spaces and quotes
+* preceding and trailing spaces will be trimmed
+* tag can be one of the following: **actor**, **gui**, **server** or **external**

 Syntax of a flow: